The only substantial

 At Mizuguchi meeting an old friend after twenty years:

-It has lived between our two lives this cherry tree
+between our two lives

 You have gone your way and I have gone mine.
 Our paths intersect at this cherry tree in full bloom as it has blossomed and withered each of these twenty years.
 The tree having “lived between our two lives” is Basho’s expression of that mysterious connection between friends transcending physical separation.
 Through poetry Basho presents a philosophy of friendship.

-How glorious young leaves, green leaves light of the sun
+young leaves, green leaves

 Reverence for photosynthesis.